The Token Economy - Engineering an AI's Working Memory

 this.summaryProcessor.summarizeAndCleanup(conversationId);

-Notice the this.summaryProcessor.summarizeAndCleanup(conversationId); call without an await.
-This is a deliberate AI UX design choice.
-Summarisation is an LLM call itself, which can introduce latency.
-We don’t want the user to wait for the AI to “think” about summarising before getting a response to their latest query.
-By making it “fire-and-forget,” we keep the main conversational thread snappy and responsive, enhancing the perceived performance for the user.
-The summary is created in the background, ready for future turns.
+Notice this.summaryProcessor.summarizeAndCleanup(conversationId); called without await.
+That’s a deliberate design choice.
+Summarisation is an LLM call itself, which introduces latency.
+We don’t want the user waiting while the AI “thinks” about summarising before they get a response to their latest query.
+By making it fire-and-forget, the main conversational thread stays snappy.
+The summary gets created in the background, ready for future turns.

 The SummaryProcessor: An AI for AI Memory Management